ryandhasgit/Comedy/Beat Bin/My Five Year Plan For Getting Out Of This Well.md

-look upon the masses with a skeptical gaze that sees through their worries and concerns living a life so insulated from the worries of the well realize the false virtues and fake living to Or-Wellian life realize non-well life isn’t for me
+look upon the masses with a skeptical gaze that sees through their worries and concerns living a life so insulated from the worries of the well realize the false virtues and fake living to OrWellian life realize non-well life isn’t for me

 climb back in the well